-Fire Fund - The fire fund is a special levy fund that reports the revenues from the levy millage approved by the residents for the purpose of contracting for fire protection for township residents not in the 1^{st} Consolidated Fire District.
+Fire Fund - The Fire Fund is a special levy fund that reports the revenues from the levy millage approved by the residents for the purpose of contracting for fire protection for township residents not in the 1st Consolidated Fire District.
 Currently the township contracts with the Village of Mount Gilead Fire Department and the Iberia Volunteer Fire Company, Inc. for fire protection.

-Capital Project Funds These funds account for and report financial resources that are restricted, committed, or assigned to expenditure for capital outlays, including the acquisition or construction of capital facilities and other capital assets.
-The Township had the following significant capital project funds:
+Federal Relief Funds These funds account for and report financial resources that are restricted, committed, or assigned to expenditure for relief from the COVID-19 pandemic.
+The Township has the following fund to account for receipt and expenditure of American Rescue Act Plan Funding: